Warren Terhune: Governorship

 Upon hearing of the multiple difficulties Terhune was having, Secretary of the Navy Lieutenant Commander Josephus Daniels ordered an inquiry after accusations from Boucher, sending Captain Waldo Evans to lead the investigation.
 A few days before the probe reached the island, Terhune had a morning meeting with the island chiefs who remained loyal, and appeared "in good spirits".
 However, later reports suggested that Terhune had been suffering from severe depression and heart problems.
 Terhune then shot himself in the heart with a .45 pistol in a bathroom of the Government House in Utulei, American Samoa at noon November 3, 1920.
 His body was found by the cook, Felisiano Debid Ah-Chica.
 Terhune's wife and a group of doctors rushed to his aid, but found him already dead.
 Upon arrival, Waldo Evans was appointed governor on November 11, 1920, taking over from Kail, who had temporarily taken the post; and the court later exonerated Terhune.
 In his two days as acting governor, Kail attempted to undo a number of Terhune's policies, including firing the head surgeon who had refused to declare Terhune insane.
 Terhune's suicide makes him the only American Samoan governor to die in office, and his ghost is rumored to wander the grounds of the Government House.

+Following Governor Terhune’s suicide, several of his controversial laws were rescinded, including the reinstatement of Mauga Moi Moi and Sātele Itulā to their positions as district governors in the Western and Eastern Districts.

 Terhune and his wife Josephine Lee (1868–1955) are buried at Arlington National Cemetery.